CSESS/constitution/README.md

 - To use all facilities provided by the Society; and
 - To attend activities and functions arranged by the Society.
 #### 2.3.3.
 Obligations
-Associate Members have the obligations
-- To have paid and continue to pay only the annual fee to be considered as Associate Members of the Society; and
+All potential members must have paid and continue to pay only the annual fee to be considered as Associate Members of the Society.
-- To follow the Constitutions of the Society.
+Associate Members have the obligations to follow the resolution of General Meetings, and to follow the Constitution of the Society.
 ### 2.4.
 Honorary Membership
-The Honorary Member List will be posted on the society website.
+The Honorary Member List will be posted on the Society website.
 Both the admission and membership fees shall be waived for Honorary Members.
 #### 2.4.1.
 Eligibility
 Honorary Membership is available to
 - Any full-time teaching staff of the Department of Computer Science and Engineering recommended by the Society Committee; and